Esri/Survey123Community/README.md

 - https://github.com/Esri/Survey123Community/issues/143 (Solved issues using Survey123 Connect through proxy servers, causing XLSForm Conversion Failed errors)
 - https://github.com/Esri/Survey123Community/issues/139 (You can now create surveys using special characters in the name)

 Survey123 app

 All new features planned for this milestone have been pushed into the next (National Bison Day on October 1, 2015).
 This includes: Cascaded Selects, Windows Phone 8 and 8.1 support.
 Support for XLSForm Repeats continues to be planned for the October 1st update.

+KNOWN ISSUE:
+- Relevant expressions are not being honoured in the form preview in Survey123 Connect.
+Relevant expressions are still honoured as expected in the Survey 123 app.
 ___________________________________________________________________________________________________________________

 ## Update (30-07-2015) ## International Beer Day Milestone